Unleash/unleash-client-python/README.md

 ### Celery

 When using the SDK in Celery tasks, make sure you initialize it inside the worker_process_init event.
-Otherwise, the worker may run but won’t poll for feature toggle updates.
+Otherwise, the worker may run but won’t poll for feature flag updates.

 ```python
 from UnleashClient import UnleashClient